MicrosoftDocs/bot-docs/articles/channel-connect-teams.md

 ![Get embed code](media/teams/get-embed-code.png)

-Only copy the **https** part of the code.
+- Copy the _https_ part of the code that is showin in the **Get bot embed code** dialog.
 For example, `https://teams.microsoft.com/l/chat/0/0?users=28:b8a22302e-9303-4e54-b348-343232`.

-In the browser, paste this address.
-You'll be prompted to use the Microsoft Teams client app or the web version.
-Choose the version that you use, and after the bot is added to Teams, you should be able to see the bot listed as a contact that you can send messages to and recieves messages from.
+- In the browser, paste this address and then choose the Microsoft Teams app (client or web) that you use to add the bot to Teams.
+You should be able to see the bot listed as a contact that you can send messages to and recieves messages from in Microsoft Teams.

 ## Additional information
-For Microsoft Teams specific information, see Microsoft Teams [documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/overview).
+For Microsoft Teams specific information, see Teams [documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/overview).